TritonDataCenter/mdata-docs/mdata/datadict.md

 Every [Triton][4] datacenter has a name.
 This string is generally configured by the cloud operator to represent the physical location (and potentially some fault isolation boundary) of the particular datacenter.
-For example, in the Joyent Public Cloud, there are datacenters with names such as `us-west-1` and `us-east-1`.
+For example, there may be datacenters with names such as `us-west-1` and `us-east-1`.

 ### `sdc:nics`